garylirocks/quickrefs/azure-active-directory.markdown

 - If password is used, it should be strong and **not expire**
 - Use a different strong authentication method than regular accounts
   - Exclude at least one account from phone-based MFA (use **other types of MFA**)
-  - Exclude one account from any Conditional Access policies
+  - Exclude at least one account from all Conditional Access policies
-- Assigned "Global Administrator" role, the assignment should be **permanent** in PIM
+- "Global Administrator" role assigned **permanently** in PIM
 - Should be **cloud-only**, uses the `*.onmicrosoft.com` domain
 - Not federated or synchronized from on-prem environments
+  - Azure AD prevents the last Global Administrator account from being deleted, but it doesn't prevent the account from being deleted or disabled on-premises
 - Trigger alerts whenever an emergence accounts sign in, use a KQL query like:
   ```kql
   SigninLogs